An Timeline of How Plasma Cutting Began:

 The plasma cutting process was first developed in the 1950s by engineers working independently in both the US and Germany.
-Nearly seventy (70) years later, the following companies around the world continue to work on the advancement of the process: ESAB (Sweden), Hypertherm (US), Kjellberg (Germany), Komatsu (Japan), Kaliburn/Lincoln (US), and Thermal Dynamics (US).
+Seventy (70) years later, companies around the world continue to work on the advancement of the process, including: ESAB (Sweden), Hypertherm (US), Kjellberg (Germany), Komatsu (Japan), Kaliburn/Lincoln (US), and Thermal Dynamics (US).

 Dr. Robert Gage at Union Carbide’s Linde Division was granted the first plasma cutting patent in the US on September 10, 1957.
 Union Carbide held the patent for plasma cutting during the next 17 years.

-The Manfred von Ardenne Institute in Dresden, Germany conducted basic tests for plasma-arc cutting of high-alloyed steel and aluminum with argon-hydrogen in cooperation with Kjellberg Finsterwalde of Finsterwalde, East Germany.
+The Manfred von Ardenne Institute in Dresden, Germany conducted basic tests for plasma-arc cutting of high-alloyed steel and aluminum with argon-hydrogen.
+This was in cooperation with Kjellberg Finsterwalde of Finsterwalde, East Germany.

 Thermal Dynamics sold their first plasma cutting system to Ryerson Steel in Chicago, IL for processing large quantities of stainless steel.
 The system featured a modified F-40 torch and a high frequency starter set in a control console.
 Thermal Dynamics sales in 1960 reached $1.0 million split equally between high temperature research, plasma spraying equipment and metal cutting equipment.